-In addition, all the various injuries, traumas, health problems, and other issues we deal with throughout life can impact our posture later in life.
-It isn’t really that surprising that a bone fracture or a joint disease like arthritis can affect posture down the line, but so can loss of muscle strength, weight gain, and other body changes that happen as a person transitions through life.
+The various injuries, traumas, health problems, and other issues we deal with throughout life impact our posture later in life as well.
+A bone fracture or injury can affect posture down the line and so can loss of muscle strength, weight gain, and other body changes that happen as a person transitions through life.